davidddeveloper/Clarifine/README.md

 3. Click the × button to close the tooltip

 ### Keyboard Shortcut
-- Press `Alt+D` to look up the definition for currently selected text
+- Press `Alt+C` to look up the definition for currently selected text

 ### Context Menu
 1. Select text on a webpage